JayKay24/Sales_Tracking/README.md

 The application uses a microservices arechitecture and splits the workload into two categories:

-1. OLTP - These are the day to day transactional requests that the users will make to the application e.g registration, buying a product etc.
+1. OLTP(Server/API) - These are the day to day transactional requests that the users will make to the application e.g registration, buying a product etc.
-2. OLAP - These are the background jobs required to fulfill application requirments that will require long-running calculations e.g calculating agent commissions and unpaid commissions within a given date range, sending emails to agents etc.
+2. OLAP(Jobs) - These are the background jobs required to fulfill application requirments that will require long-running calculations e.g calculating agent commissions and unpaid commissions within a given date range, sending emails to agents etc. Will also run cron jobs at specific intervals to send emails.

 Also, this repository is structured as a [monorepo](https://lerna.js.org/) to run tests in parallel and to keep all services under one repository.